Quick Summary of D.Gray-man HALLOW Episode 107

 Shortly thereafter, the Exorcists find themselves battling hundreds of Akuma.
 Allen watches Tokusa and Madarao, two member of the Third Exorcists, destroy swaths of Akuma with single attacks.
 Allen’s astonishment turns to horror when he discovers that the souls of the Akuma killed by the Third Exorcists are destroyed without a chance for salvation.
 The Third Exorcists are an affront to everything he believes in.

 The situation rapidly becomes dire.
 The Noah arrive.
-The Exorcists are spread across several areas.
+The Exorcist’s line is too thin.
 The two Noah that visit Allen and the two Third Exorcists slice off Tokusa’s lower arms and Madarao uses a talisman to escape to a cave.
 Madarao is about to absorb Tokusa, since he can no longer fight, when Allen intervenes, unable to understand why they would turn on each other.
 His amazement only grows when Tokusa says he wants Madarao to consume him so his cells won’t be lost and his legacy will live on in the form of new Third Exorcists.
 Then the Noah track them down and kill Tokusa.

 Noah have arrived at the other sites where Exorcists and Akuma battle.
 One Noah, Wisely Kamelot, has telepathic powers.
 Confronting Kanda, Wisely asks if the Exorcist remembers Alma Karma.
 Wisely then telepathically attacks Kanda, who falls backward to the ground.

 Allen’s dream was sufficiently creepy and allegorical.
 Not only does it remind him that he, too, needs saved, but it features Mana leading him back to his childhood.
 Then he awakens with yellow eyes; with Noah eyes.
 Lenalee saw it, too.
-And she’s worried.
+The sight worried her.